Agent swarms: cooperation and coordination under stringent communications constraint: Agent and swarm metrics

-Further, we \emph{do not} include the effect of the link efficiencies ${\Elink}_{ij}$, because here they are always unknown to the agents, and not estimated.
+Further, we \emph{do not} include the effect of the link efficiencies ${\Elink}_{ij}$, because here agents are always unaware of their values, and they are not estimated either.
 Clearly, this lack might be problematic, but if the ${\Elink}_{ij}$ all have values either near 1 or 0, the ${\Aknow}^i_j$ should also tend to these values, so the discrepancy should be manageable.